 Return of the Jedi quotes:

-- “Why don't we find out?!”
-Lando to Jannah with the big implication she may have been his daughter the First Order abducted.
+- “Why don't we find out?!” – This was Lando to Jannah with the significant implication she may have been his daughter who the First Order abducted.

 Extra for Experts

-Luke Skywalker is arguably irrelevant to the last half of the Return of the Jedi.
+Luke Skywalker is arguably irrelevant to the last half of the Return of the Jedi thanks to Lando Calrissian.

-If you think about it, in terms of destroying the Empire, Luke didn’t need to be on the Death Star as Lando Calrissian had that covered – the Emperor and Vader operating as two Sith Lords working in tandem to rule the Galaxy would have been destroyed when Lando blew up the Death Star.
-Right?
+If you think about it, in terms of destroying the Empire, Luke didn’t need to be on the Death Star as Lando had that covered.
+The Emperor and Vader operating as two Sith Lords working in tandem to rule the Galaxy would have been destroyed when Lando blew up the Death Star, right?

 This article was produced and syndicated by Wealth of Geeks.